 Shopping is probably the favorite activity of an infinite number of women around the world on a rainy day; and you shouldn’t make an exception to this rule in Barcelona either.
 There are many great malls in Barcelona in different neighborhoods around the city and it would take a few days going around all the great shops in these malls.
 Las Arenas makes for an interesting sight as well; as it is an old bull fighting arena converted into a shopping mall and leisure complex.
 Take a break from shopping by going to a restaurant, visiting movies and exploring all the other activities these malls can offer; spending your day in a fashionable way.
 Don’t forget to bring a special someone to carry all your shoppings!

 Markets of Barcelona provide you a delicious way to pass time under a roof.
 Taste something you’ve never tried before, watch the locals live their Catalonian way of life and still stay dry!
 La Boqueria market is the number one in the city and a great destination if you’re interested in the local food culture.
 The numerous stands sell quality groceries, ingredients and also some ready-made snacks and meals.

 You can also try your luck and head outside Barcelona in hopes of better weather.
-You could try your luck escaping the rainy clouds to many interesting and historic locations around Catalunya easily by train or bus.
-Tarragona is a popular destination to go from Barcelona for a one-day trip while visiting Andorra would surely make for an unforgettable spontaneous adventure!
+You could try your luck escaping the rainy clouds; many interesting and historic locations around Catalunya easily by train or bus.
+Tarragona is a popular destination to go from Barcelona for a one-day trip; while visiting Andorra would surely make for an unforgettable spontaneous adventure!